nathanhoad/godot_dialogue_manager/docs/CSharp.md

 # C# wrapper

-If you are using C# for your project then there is a small convenience wrapper around the Dialogue Manager.
+If you are using C# for your project, there is a small convenience wrapper around the Dialogue Manager.

 First, add the namespace: